 Our state-of-the-art Maritime Trade Training Centre offers a unique, hands on educational experience.

 Our program can lead to a variety of roles across industries including marine environmental management, fisheries, offshore oil and gas, tourism and recreation, marine biotechnology, biodiversity conservation and marine ecology.

 Each student enrolled in the Specialist Marine Studies Program will attend Specialist Marine Studies Science Classes and Specialist Marine Studies Practical classes.

-Specialist Marine Studies - Science
+Specialist Marine Studies - Science in 2018

 The inaugural Year 7 Marine Science Specialist classes have been kept busy this year learning about the importance and biodiversity of our oceans.
 Our students have increased their knowledge about the various groups of organisms that call the underwater world home, ranging from tiny photosynthetic phytoplankton right up to complex organisms such as marine mammals.

 On many occasions our purpose-built Science laboratories have become living classrooms, with students engaging in hands-on activities, studying a diverse range of creatures to learn more about the complexity of our oceans.
 Activities have included live animal observations, scientific drawings, dissections and even the setting up of closed aquaculture systems.

 To kick start the program, our Year 7 students learned about how scientific discovery starts with Curiosity – one of our 5 school values.
 Curiosity then leads to discovery through observation and experimentation.
 Our students have learned about echinoderms – spiny skinned organisms without a backbone.
 They observed the movements and features of some sea stars and sea cucumbers and learned about how they are able to move using tube feet.
 Our students were also taught how to draw a concise biological drawing whilst observing freshwater crayfish.